adrianferenc/oais/README.md

 While an amazing repository of information, the visual functionality of the OEIS leaves something to be desired.
 That is where the Online Atlas of Integer Sequences comes in.

 Each sequence in the OEIS has a sequence ID of the form "A######".
-To use the OAIS, type any sequence ID into the search box (you may omit the A and leading 0s if you like).
+To use the OAIS, type any sequence ID into the search box (the user may omit the A and leading 0s if they like).

 An example of a sequence in the OEIS is the [Lucas numbers, sequence ID A000032](http://oeis.org/A000032).
 The first few terms are: